|2 PM||Check-in begins|

 Students participating in commencement need to bring their cap, gown and hood (for Master's students) with them to the ceremony.
 Caps and gowns can be ordered here.

-To request accomodations in connection with this event, contact the Student Affairs Department or program organizer in advance at
+To request accommodations in connection with this event, contact the Associate Dean of Students in advance at 912.201.8021 or firstname.lastname@example.org

 Honors cords and medallions are purchased by the University for students participating in the commencement ceremony ONLY.
 Ropes and medallions are considered regalia and are for the sole purpose of recognizing students with academic excellence during the ceremony.